 What I mostly hear in the response of Christians to these videos is anger and a desire to hold Planned Parenthood accountable.
 I understand some of the anger – I was also angry at what I saw and had an overwhelming desire to do something to change this.

-And that is where I start to differ with a lot of the comments I’ve been reading and hearing.
-I question if trying to defund Planned Parenthood is where we should be putting all our energy to try and change things.
+But this is where I start to differ with a lot of the comments I’ve been reading and hearing.
+I question whether trying to defund Planned Parenthood is where we should be putting all our energy.

 Is Planned Parenthood at the root of most abortions?
 Is the fact that abortion is legal and available the reason why women have abortions?